 - New schemas and vocabularies MUST be uniquely identified using well-defined XML namespaces [XML-NS]. - Since RDF supports interoperability of schemas, the new schemas MUST NOT contain the same attributes (name and semantics) as specified in the base vocabulary.
 Note that profiles can be composed from attributes from multiple schemas.
-Moreover, extended attributes SHOULD NOT use attribute names that are reserved for future use by the base vocabulary, as listed in Appendix Appendix C. - The schema vocabulary designer SHOULD have a mental model of the RDF document as an RDF graph, and should take care to express and verify the intuitions against common RDF tools.
-This will eliminate potential ambiguity regarding the schema and its semantics, and interpretation by tools. - To reduce the verbosity of the profile and therefore the size of the HTTP headers, the CC/PP document SHOULD be expressed using the abbreviated syntax. - Control characters and binary bytes MUST be encoded in conformance with XML syntax specifications. - In addition to the naming conventions specified in Appendix C of the RDF Specification [RDF], the following naming conventions MUST be adhered to while defining new profile attributes and components:
+Moreover, extended attributes SHOULD NOT use attribute names that are reserved for future use by the base vocabulary, as listed in Appendix Appendix C.

+- The schema vocabulary designer SHOULD have a mental model of the RDF document as an RDF graph, and should take care to express and verify the intuitions against common RDF tools.
+This will eliminate potential ambiguity regarding the schema and its semantics, and interpretation by tools. - Since RDF's abbreviated syntax is not permitted for profiles, schema extensions also MUST NOT use the abbreviated syntax defined in [RDF]. - Control characters and binary bytes MUST be encoded in conformance with XML syntax specifications. - In addition to the naming conventions specified in Appendix C of the RDF Specification [RDF], the following naming conventions MUST be adhered to while defining new profile attributes and components: